-Accept your offer today and pay the non-refundable $250 enrollment confirmation fee – your confirmation isn't complete without it.
+Accept your offer and pay the non-refundable $280 enrollment confirmation fee – your confirmation isn't complete without it.
+This one-time fee helps pay for new student orientation, advising, and academic support.
 We encourage you to submit your enrollment confirmation as soon as possible to receive information about course registration, orientation programs, and to activate your Universal Account and Western email address.

-If you are an Extended Education student, you will receive advising about your confirmation procedures and are not required to pay the $250 enrollment confirmation fee.
+If you are an Outreach and Continuing Education student, you will receive advising about your confirmation procedures and are not required to pay the $280 enrollment confirmation fee.

 Declining Your Offer

-If you do not intend to come to Western, please decline your offer so your enrollment space can be given to another student.
+If you do not intend to come to Western, please decline your offer so your enrollment space can be considered for another student.

 - Facebook: Join the You're In!
-WWU New Students 2015 Facebook group and get to know others who will be headed to Western in the fall.
-You can also join the New Transfer Students 2015 Facebook group to connect with other new transfer students.
+WWU New Students 2019 Facebook group and get to know other new students who will be headed to Western.

 - Instagram: Western on Instagram